Table of Contents

 What is a good YouTube CPM rate in 2026?

-A good YouTube CPM in 2026 is anything above $8 for long-form content.
-Finance and insurance niches hit $30 to $60, while most creators land between $4 and $15.
-Your actual take-home is RPM β roughly 55% of CPM after YouTube’s cut, with 40-60% of views showing a monetized ad.
+A good YouTube CPM in 2026 is anything above $8 for long-form content in English.
+Finance and insurance niches hit $30 to $55 CPM for US audiences, while most creators land between $4 and $15.
+Your real take-home is RPM β roughly 55% of CPM after YouTube’s cut, with 40-60% of views showing a monetized ad.

 Why is my YouTube CPM so low?